-Huw Llewelyn Morgan was born in Newport, South Wales, in 1975.
-He read music at St Edmund Hall, Oxford where he was organ scholar; following a career in the financial services, Huw graduated in 2007 from the Royal Academy of Music, winning the Olwen Doreen Leyshorn prize, after studying choral conducting with Patrick Russill, voice with David Lowe and the organ with David Titterington and Susan Landale.
+Huw Llewelyn Morgan was born in Newport, South Wales in 1975.
+He read music at St Edmund Hall, Oxford where he was organ scholar.
+Following a career in the financial services, Huw graduated in 2007 from the Royal Academy of Music, winning the Olwen Doreen Leyshorn prize, after studying choral conducting with Patrick Russill, voice with David Lowe, and the organ with David Titterington and Susan Landale.

-Huw composes for choir and organ and is published by Firehead Editions; in 2013 with the organists Lauren Redhead and Michael Bonaventure formed Automatronic, a collective that explores, creates and promotes new music for organ with electronics.
+Huw composes for choir and organ and is published by Firehead Editions.
+In 2013, with the organists Lauren Redhead and Michael Bonaventure, he formed Automatronic, a collective that explores, creates and promotes new music for organ with electronics.
 Huw’s music has been performed at festivals and venues across the UK, Europe and North America, on several CDs, and on Radio 3.

 Recent commissions have included a joint project for a large-scale choral work for Ipswich Choral Society and Dance East, and a piece for two organs with electronics for Arizona State University.
 David Pipe (Leeds Cathedral) has recorded Huw’s organ works at Bridlington Priory: Invocations was released by Meridian Records in 2019.

 After a spell living in Hamilton, New Zealand, Huw now lives with his wife Emma and daughters in Bristol.
 He is a keen photographer, follower of rugby and cricket, and enjoys walking in the ancient rural landscapes of Britain.

 Huw conducted The Ripieno Choir from July 2018 to March 2023.